Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 November 6, 2018

 Sixty-five miles northwest of Los Angeles, Naval Base Ventura County (comprised of operating facilities at Point Mugu, Port Hueneme, and San Nicolas Island) houses a diverse array of tactical aircraft from E-2 Hawkeyes to MQ-4C Triton Unmanned Aircraft Systems.
-But did you know that this Naval Base is also home to other rare aerial wonders from the secretive light-footed Ridgway’s rail to the California least tern?
+But did you know that this Naval Base is also home to other rare aerial wonders from the secretive light-footed Ridgway'ss rail to the California least tern?

 In fact, the base is a force for conservation of these rare birds, along with other rare wildlife and plants along the central California coast.

-Martin Ruane, natural resources manager with Navy Base Ventura County (second from right) with biologists from the U.S. Fish and Wildlife Service and Girl Scouts of California’s Central Coast after deploying nest platforms for the federally endangered clapper rail.
+Martin Ruane, natural resources manager with Navy Base Ventura County (second from right) with biologists from the U.S. Fish and Wildlife Service and Girl Scouts of California’s Central Coast after deploying nest platforms for the federally endangered Ridgway's rail.
 The nest platforms help provide cover during high tides.
 Credit: Mary Root/USFWS

 Earlier this year, Naval Base Ventura County Natural Resources Conservation Team was awarded the Chief of Naval Operations Award, Secretary of the Navy Award, and the 2018 Secretary of Defense Environmental Award.
 The latter award acknowledges outstanding conservation achievements and innovative environmental practices, and recognizes individuals and teams throughout the military that promote sound conservation management practices and continued support of the military’s readiness mission.